Skip to Content

 A person holding out a handful of pocket change.
 (Photo by Annie Spratt.)

-We at Duotrope have a lot of experience in seeing what works and what doesn't for publishing projects and their submissions process.
+We at Duotrope have a lot of experience in seeing what works and what doesn't for publishing projects and their submission processes.
 This article is simply advice, to accept or reject as you see fit.
 We do not know the unique goals and financial needs of your project, so this advice is generic.

 Don't charge too much.
 Charging too much will significantly reduce (or even eliminate) the number of submissions you receive.
 The more you charge, the fewer submissions you'll receive.
 A journal that charges $3 might receive hundreds of submissions, while one that charges $15 might receive none.
 Your fees must be reasonable.